babylonlabs-io/vigilante/docs/vigilante-setup.md

 This section explains the process of setting up the Babylon keyring.
-Operators must create an Babylon keyring before starting the `Vigilante Submitter` and `Vigilante BTC Staking Tracker` daemon.
+Operators must create an Babylon keyring before starting the `Vigilante Reporter` and `Vigilante BTC Staking Tracker` daemon.

 We will be using the Babylon Binary for the key generation.
 To install the binary, please refer to the [Babylon Binary Installation](https://github.com/babylonlabs-io/networks/blob/main/bbn-test-5/babylon-node/README.md#1-install-babylon-binary).